adomani/Syllabus/MA3J9_tentative.md

         <ul>
           <li>Revise some questions from Quiz 2.</li>
           <li>The Artin-Lang homomorphism theorem (statement only).</li>
-          <li>Using the Artin-Lang homomorphism theorem to answer Hilbert's 17th problem.</li>
+          <li>Using the Artin-Lang homomorphism theorem to answer Hilbert’s 17th problem.</li>
         </ul>
       </td>
     </tr>